recurly/recurly-docs-deprecated/docs/Integration Guides/third-party-checkout-guide-adyen-components.md

 Recurly already supports co-badge compliance, so renewals will honor the consumer’s choice for renewals by default.
 To\
 avoid complexity, it is recommended to avoid separating Debit and Credit in the UI.

-## Step 3: Create a Purchase Request
+## Step 3: Create a purchase request

 To make a purchase using the Recurly.js Adyen State Token ID and Return URL, if applicable, you will provide it in a\
 Recurly V3 API purchase request.
 In the example below, one subscription is generated using the plan code created in our